trdroid/Ruby-on-Rails-Examples/subscription/README.md

 end
 ```

 It is a Ruby class called Migration which is used as a version control for the database and allows implementing incremental changes to the database schema.
-Notice the timestamp associated with the filename.
+Notice the timestamp associated with the filename in the format YYYYmmddHHMMSS.

 A Migration class inherits from *ActiveRecord::Migration*